 - If an interview/audition is required, it shall consist of a combination of demonstrations and exercises requiring the applicant to demonstrate his or her ability to carry out specific tasks individually and as part of a group.

+b.
 For some study pathways, a completed medical declaration must be submitted.
-An applicant may not be admitted to the degree if they have a medical condition that will affect their ability to engage in and physical and practical aspects of a chosen study pathway.
+An applicant may not be admitted to the Degree if they have a medical condition that will affect their ability to engage in and physical and practical aspects of a chosen study pathway.

-Applicants from approved pre-degree programmes at Unitec, or elsewhere, may be admitted directly to the programme without meeting the requirements specified above at the discretion of the Programme Committee.
+c.
+Applicants from approved pre-degree programmes at Unitec, or elsewhere, may be admitted directly to the programme without the requirement specified in item (a) above at the discretion of the Programme Committee.

 Applicants under the age of 20 may be granted Discretionary Admission if they have, for example: